 Designed to house Judith Neilson’s significant art collection, the purpose-built ‘state of the art’ structure provides 10,000m2 of space with the functionality and flexibility to store and display artwork and host private events.

-Split over two levels, the building is a striking concrete and steel structure, featuring a Great Hall that is 90m long by 20m wide.
-The room soars in height from 8m at the lower end to 30m at the upper end, and is used for displaying, evaluating and curating artwork.
+Split over two levels; the building is a striking concrete and steel structure, featuring a Great Hall that is 90m long by 20m wide.
+The room soars in height from 8m at the lower end to 30m at the upper end and is used for displaying, evaluating and curating artwork.

 The steel framing of the Great Hall is innovative in its aesthetics, lack of cross-bracing and its ability to intelligently resolve many of the issues faced by art storage facilities, namely: water ingress, temperature control, service distribution and the requirement for natural light while restricting the ingress of UV radiation.